artur-kot/learn-programming-java/exercises/026-methods-overloading/README.md

-# Exercise 026: Method Overloading - Advanced
+# Exercise 026: Method Overloading - Add & Greet

 ## Overview

 Master **method overloading** - the ability to create multiple methods with the same name but different parameters.
 This is a form of polymorphism that makes your code more flexible and intuitive.
-Learn to handle different types and quantities of data with the same method name.
+In this exercise, you'll create two pairs of overloaded methods to handle different data types.

 ## What You're Learning